programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Curating Data for WordFish
 When gathering YouTube comment data for building a Wordfish model, some considerations around the size and shape of the corpus should be taken into consideration.
 Curating a dataset of YouTube comments for Wordfish requires finding videos with a sufficient amount of data (enough comments, but also enough words per comment) to conduct predictive modeling.
 Before building the corpus, you also need to select the video comments to include in the analysis based on relevant metadata, like the video's designated YouTube channel.

-Wordfish modeling is typically performed on corpora with hundreds, if not thousands, of documents, each usually containing tens of thousands of words.
+Wordfish modeling is typically performed on corpora with dozens or hundreds of documents, each usually containing hundreds or thousands of words.
 YouTube comments tend to be very short in length, but popular videos will often be accompanied by thousands of comments, more than enough to make up for their brevity.
 Ensuring the videos you select contain a substantial number of comments (~2000+) will minimize the skew that outlier comments can introduce.
+For the same reason, comments with less than ten words are also worth removing from the corpus.

 For politically salient topics, an ideal dataset will include a similar number of videos from creators representing opposing political perspectives, and the video sources representing each side of the political spectrum should contribute a similar number of comments to the total corpus.

-While, there is no limit on the total number of videos you could include, 100,000 words are a rough lower limit for an adequately sized dataset for Wordfish modeling.
-Comments with less than ten words are usually worth removing from the corpus.
-Therefore, researchers should strive for at least three videos on each side of the spectrum, each containing roughly 2000 comments.

 ### Querying YouTube's API

 We recommend using [YouTube Data Tools](https://ytdt.digitalmethods.net/) to query YouTube’s API.
 YouTube Data Tools is developed by Bernhard Rieder, Associate Professor in Media Studies at the University of Amsterdam, and supported by the Dutch Platform Digitale Infrastructuur Social Science and Humanities.
-Rieder maintains and regularly updates the tool to ensure its continuing compatibility with YouTube’s API (for additional info, see the [Wordfish Github repository](https://github.com/bernorieder/YouTube-Data-Tools)).
+Rieder maintains and regularly updates the tool to ensure its continuing compatibility with YouTube’s API (for additional info, see the [YouTube Data Tools Github repository](https://github.com/bernorieder/YouTube-Data-Tools).
 We’ve found YouTube Data Tools to be the best open-source and user-friendly tool available for acquiring YouTube data, because it uses pre-set credentials to access YouTube’s APIv3, saving you from registering your own Google account and keeping up to date on the newest API changes.

 With YouTube Data Tools, you can use video IDs to pull video metadata and comments.
 You can also download other files, such as network diagrams of users, videos, and recommended videos.
 YouTube Data Tools outputs a neatly organized `.csv` spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the **replyCount** column can extract threaded conversations in order to focus on dialogue.
 The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics.